redeux/terraform-kubernetes-terraform-cloud-agent/README.md

 ## Inputs
 ### Required
-**agent_token_name**: The TFC agent token description defined in TFC at app/\<org>/settings/agents.
+`agent_token_name`: The TFC agent token description defined in TFC at app/\<org>/settings/agents.

-**agent_token_secret**: The TFC agent token secret generated when the agent was created.
+`agent_token_secret`: The TFC agent token secret generated when the agent was created.

-**namespace**: The namespace to deploy the agent into.
-The namespace must already exist.
+`namespace`: The namespace to deploy the agent into.
+Unless `create_namespace` is `true`, the namespace must already exist.

 ### Optional
-**tfc_url**: The Terraform Cloud endpoint.
+`tfc_url`: The Terraform Cloud endpoint.
 Must be changed if using Terraform Enterprise.

-**agent_log_level**: Available log levels are info, error, warn, debug, and trace.
+`agent_log_level`: Available log levels are info, error, warn, debug, and trace.
 Defaults to error.

-**agent_disable_update**: Agents will self-update if set to false.
+`agent_disable_update`: Agents will self-update if set to false.
 Defaults to true.

-**cluster_access**: When true, provides the agent access to the cluster to manage Kubernetes resources.
+`cluster_access`: When true, provides the agent access to the cluster to manage Kubernetes resources.
 Defaults to false.

-**create_namespace**: When true, creates the namespace for the Terraform Cloud Agent.
+`create_namespace`: When true, creates the namespace for the Terraform Cloud Agent.
 Defaults to false

 ## Example
 ```hcl